 Many Falcons come with a powerful V8 engine.
 When the new EcoBoost engine came out, a lot of things changed.
 These engines weigh less, saves fuel and still delivers great performance.

-With so many fantastic choices for consumers, the Ford Falcon is a reputable nameplate which sold millions.
+With so many fantastic choices for consumers, the Ford Falcon is a reputable nameplate which sold millions and makes for a good bet if you’re in the market for such a car.

 Australia’s very own.
 The Holden Commodore was the only other car that truly rivaled the Ford Falcon.
 In 1998 it sold an annual record of 94,642 units in Australia.
 It has been Australia’s best-selling car of the year, for 15 years in a row!